Minsu386/til/What is ES2015.md

 - ES2021 (June 2021, the 12th edition of ECMAScript)
 - ES2022 (June 2022, the 13th edition of ECMAScript)
 - Next (refers to the next version that will be released)

-In this section, we take a look at a handful of the new features added in ES2015.
-The goal is not to master the features; it is to gain just enough familiarity to apply them in your code.
-We will continue diving deeper into new features throughout Foundations and the Immersive.
-If you only know ES5 syntax, this section is primarily for you.